abilvj2/Face-to-Sketch-Cycle-GAN/README.md

 5. Image Generation and Visualization:
    - Both code snippets generate and save images during training, but the second code snippet saves the generated images for both directions of image translation (X to Y and Y to X).

-These are the main differences between the two code snippets.
-The second code snippet appears to be more comprehensive and includes additional components such as the discriminator model and separate training loops for each direction of image translation.